John MacTavish (British Consul)

 John Lovet MacTavish (c.
 1787 – June 21, 1852) was a Scots-Canadian heir to the North West Company and diplomat.

 Early life

 MacTavish was born around 1787 in Stratherrick, Invernesshire, Scotland into Clan MacTavish.
-He was the son of Alexander MacTavish (1753–1788) and Marjory (née Fraser) MacTavish (1758–1828), and a nephew of Scots-Quebecer entrepreneur Simon McTavish, who took him in to raise after his father's death.
+He was the son of Alexander MacTavish (1753–1788) and Marjory (née Fraser) MacTavish (1758–1828), and a nephew of Scots-Quebecer entrepreneur Simon McTavish, of the Garthbeg branch of Clan MacTavish, who took him in to raise after his father's death.

 His paternal grandparents were John McTavish, tacksman of Garthbeg, and Mary (née Fraser) McTavish of Garthmore.
-His grandmother was descended, through Simon Fraser of Dunchea and the Frasers of Foyers, from an illegitimate son of the 1st Lord Lovat.
+His grandmother was said to be descended, through Simon Fraser of Dunchea and the Frasers of Foyers, from an illegitimate son of the 1st Lord Lovat — a claim of descent that has not been independently verified.

 Career

 MacTavish served as the British Consul to the State of Maryland.

 After his wedding to Emily Caton of Maryland, they lived at Brooklandwood estate in the Green Spring Valley of Baltimore County, where Emily had been born, before moving to 1,000 acres of the "finest farm land in Howard County, given as a wedding gift from his wife's grandfather and named "Folly Quarter" after the MacTavish family estate in Scotland.
 Folly Quarter was built near her grandfather's estate and home Doughoregan.